ManuelElizaldi/SisyphusCorner/Writing/Writing Ideas.md

 [[Ideas]] [[Writing]]
 This is a section to write down any ideas I have for writing.

+write a note about where mile comes from

 ### Technical
 - Embrace your creative energy *technical*
 - Imposter Syndrome *technical*